engineertree5/tree5_treehouse/docs/tweepy.md

     tweets_mentioned = 1
     for tweet in tweepy.Cursor(api.search, search_for).items(tweets_mentioned):
 ```
-All of this the results will be stored in a for loop.
+All of the results of the search will be stored in a for loop.
 This `for loop` will let me respond to more than one person @'ing me at a time.
 I'm looping through the results so I can respond to X amount of users in a batch like manner.
 The next few lines I'm assigning the results of my search to variables(`name`, `tweet_id`, & `away message`).
 Then setting up an exception to catch any errors that may appear within the `for loop`.

 ```python